readysettech/docs-old/docs/reference/cli/readyset-server.md

 #### `--memory-check-every`

 <div class="option-details" markdown="1">
 The frequency, in seconds, at which to check memory usage by ReadySet.
-Once usage surpasses the limit set in [`--memory`](#-memory-m), ReadySet starts evicting cache entries for partial materializations based on the [`--eviction-policy`](#-eviction-policy).
+Once usage surpasses the limit set in [`--memory-limit`](#-memory-limit-m), ReadySet starts evicting cache entries for partial materializations based on the [`--eviction-policy`](#-eviction-policy).

 **Default:** `1`